Home

 Overview

-Sol is a planned transatlantic submarine cable system spanning 8,153 km.
-It connects four landing points across four countries — Bermuda, Portugal, Spain, and the United States — forming a corridor that links the eastern seaboard of North America with the Iberian Peninsula, with a branch to the mid-Atlantic island territory of Bermuda.
+Sol is a planned transatlantic submarine cable system with a total length of 8,153 kilometers.
+Scheduled to be ready for service in 2027, the cable connects four landing points across four regions: Bermuda, Portugal, Spain, and the United States.
+It establishes a direct communication corridor between the eastern seaboard of North America and the Iberian Peninsula, with an additional branch to Bermuda in the mid-Atlantic.
+Sol is designed to enhance connectivity and capacity across the Atlantic Ocean, serving as a critical link between these regions.

 Route and Landings